Low growth equational complexity: Polylog equational complexity for a semilattice ordered inverse semigroup

 The Oates-Powell Theorem \cite{oatpow} shows that variety of ${\bf G}$ can be axiomatized by a finite system of equations.
 As this variety is a quasivariety and as equations are quasi-equations, Lemma \ref{lem:translate} shows that there is a finitely system $\Sigma$ of equations in the signature $\{\wedge,\cdot,1\}$ for which the subdirectly irreducible models are (up to isomorphism) precisely the algebras $\flat({\bf H})$, where ${\bf H}\in\mathbb{V}({\bf G})$; the same applies in the signature $\{\wedge,\cdot\}$.

 Let $m$ be greater than the size of the longest equation in $\Sigma$, and consider a subdirectly irreducible algebra not in $\mathbb{V}(\flat({\bf G}))$, but satisfying all equations of $\flat({\bf G})$ up to size $<m$.
 In particular, ${\bf S}$ satisfies $\Sigma$ so is of the form $\flat({\bf H})$ for some finite group ${\bf H}\in\mathbb{V}({\bf G})$.
 As $\flat({\bf H})\notin\mathbb{V}(\flat({\bf G}))$, Lemma \ref{lem:translate} shows that ${\bf H}\notin \mathbb{Q}({\bf G})$ and so Lemma \ref{lem:shortqe} shows that there is a quasi-equation of size $O(\log_2^3(|H|))$ failing on ${\bf H}$ but holding on ${\bf G}$.
-Then Lemma \ref{lem:shorteq} shows that there is an equation of size $O(\log_2^3(|H|))$ failing on ${\bf H}$ and holding on $\flat({\bf G})$. \end{proof}
+Then Lemma~\ref{lem:shorteq} shows that there is an equation of size $O(\log_2^3(|H|))$ failing on ${\bf H}$ and holding on $\flat({\bf G})$. \end{proof}

 Finally we may complete the proof of the main result. \begin{proof}[Proof of Theorem \ref{thm:mainClifford}] Lemma \ref{lem:singlegroup} implies that $\mathbb{V}({\bf C})$ is equal to $\mathbb{V}(\flat({\bf G}))$, where ${\bf G}$ is a group.
-Moreover, ${\bf C}$ has a nonabelian Sylow subgroup if and only if ${\bf G}$ has a nonabelian Sylow subgroup.
+Moreover, ${\bf C}$ has a subgroup with a nonabelian Sylow subgroup if and only if~${\bf G}$ has a nonabelian Sylow subgroup.

 By \cite{ols}, the group ${\bf G}$ has a finite basis for its quasi-equations if and only if all of its Sylow subgroups are abelian.
 Hence, by Lemma \ref{lem:singlegroup}, it follows that $\mathbb{V}({\bf C})=\mathbb{V}(\flat({\bf G}))$ has a finite basis for its equations if and only if ${\bf C}$ has all of its Sylow subgroups abelian.
 When ${\bf C}$ has a finite equational basis we obtain $\beta_{\bf C}\in O(1)$.
 Otherwise, Theorem \ref{thm:log3} shows that $\beta_{\bf C}$ is unbounded but in $O(\log_2^3(n))$. \end{proof}